pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 }
 ```

-We want also to deal with messages that do not conform to any of these 2 options, and these will end up in error files.
+We want also to deal with messages that do not conform to any of these 2 options, saving them in corresponding error files (we could also send them alternatively to a _dead letter queue_) .

 The solution is very straightforward, it just might take a bit if you are new to jsonpath expressions: